BLACK ARTS @ WAA

 Black Arts @ WAA hosted affinity sessions — which provide time and space for sharing, networking, and exchange among those with a shared identity — at the 2020 and 2021 conferences.

-MEET THE CO-CHAIRS
+MEET THE CHAIRS

 BLACK VOICES SHOWCASE PROGRAM